 Commission-free trades are motif or single stock trades that carry no commission fees when executed.

 In a Motif Impact account, all trades are commission free.

 In a Motif trading account, all professional motif and single stock trades are commission-free when you select the option to trade at next market open.
-All auto-reinvest dividends, auto-invest, and auto-rebalance trades are also commission free.
+Auto-reinvest dividends, auto-invest, and auto-rebalance trades of professional motifs are also commission free.